- CustomLinks_2

 Employment standards for law enforcement positions

-- No domestic violence convictions.
+- Domestic violence convictions.

-- No driving under the influence within the last five years.
+- DUI within the last five years.

 Law enforcement training